 Method 3.
 Via Properties

 Step 1: Locate the program’s launcher file or one of its shortcuts whose architecture you want to figure out.
 Then right-click on it and choose Properties.

-Step 2: Click the Compatibility tab, and tick the “Run this program in compatibility mode for” box and expand the drop-down list.
+Step 2: Click the Compatibility tab, tick the “Run this program in compatibility mode for” box and expand the drop-down list.
 If the list starts with “Windows 95“, the program you select is 32-bit.
 If the list begins with “Windows Vista“, the program is 64-bit.

 Method 4.
 Via About Or Help Menu

 Some applications also indicate whether they are 32-bit or 64-bit in the About or Help menu.
-However, this is not a reliable solution to find out this information because only some applications provide it.
+However, this is not a reliable solution to finding out this information because only some applications provide it.
 Let’s take Google Chrome as an example.

 Step 1: Launch Google Chrome and open its Settings.

 Step 2: Go to Help and About Chrome.
 Then it will display its version number and whether it is 32-bit or 64-bit.

 Step 1: You just right-click on any program or software and open it in Notepad.